quantopian/coal-mine/README.md

   * password -- must be specified, but can be blank if no authentication is required
   * replicaSet -- must be specified if using a replicaset
-  * other arguments will be passed through to MongoClient or MongoReplicaSetClient
+  * other arguments will be passed through to MongoClient
 * \[email\] -- required
   * sender -- email address to put in the From line of notification emails